xcaeag/Qgis-tips/layout/README.md

 ## The code

-It's all there, a little commented, to plrunay in the Python console : [resources/script.py](resources/script.py)
+It's all there, a little commented, to run in the Python console : [resources/script.py](resources/script.py)

 At the end of the script, the bits of code to uncomment.